F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 Attribute: Traffic direction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Flow rules can apply to inbound and/or outbound traffic (ingress/egress).
+Flow rule patterns apply to inbound and/or outbound traffic.

+In the context of this API, **ingress** and **egress** respectively stand for **inbound** and **outbound** based on the standpoint of the application creating a flow rule.

+There are no exceptions to this definition.

 Several pattern items and actions are valid and can be used in both directions.
 At least one direction must be specified.